leedalmogbel/quartermaster-test/README.md

 - **Validation: reject empty/whitespace-only notes** — Added server-side validation on the POST endpoint, plus the client disables the Save button when the textarea is empty.
 Defense in depth.
 - **Trim `noteText` before saving** — Prevents leading/trailing whitespace from corrupting the stored value.

-### 3. What would you improve with more time?

-- **Authentication** — `authMiddleware` is defined but never applied to any data endpoint.
-Every practice's financial data is publicly accessible.
-This is the single biggest thing I'd fix.
-- **Pull `createdBy` from auth context** — Once auth is wired up, the field should come from the session/JWT rather than a manual input.
-- **Edit and delete** — Currently notes are append-only.
-Advisors might need to correct typos or remove stale notes.
-- **Pagination** — For practices with hundreds of notes, loading everything at once becomes slow.
-- **Zod validation with `insertPracticeNoteSchema`** — I added basic validation, but using the drizzle-zod schema would catch more edge cases consistently.
-- **Optimistic UI** — Show the new note in the list immediately on submit instead of waiting for the refetch.
-- **Tests** — No test suite exists in the project.
-At minimum, integration tests for the two new endpoints would be valuable.

-### 4. Did you notice anything in the existing code you'd want to fix?
+### 3. Did you notice anything in the existing code you'd want to fix?

 Yes — I fixed several of these as bonus work: